 • Obtain title insurance policy

-• Advise you - the escrow holder must maintain a neutral, third-party status
+• Give advice - the escrow agent must maintain a neutral, third-party status

 Mortgage Escrow Account